CraftedCart/smbinfo/SMB2/Memory.md

 ## Difficulty Indicators

+If 6th bit of bit field is set, we selected Master from main menu

-If 8th bit of bit field is set, we are in Master Extra
+If 8th bit of bit field is set, we are playing Master Extra

-If 27th bit of bit field is set, we are in Master
+If 27th bit of bit field is set, we are playing Master

-If 28th bit of bit field is set, we are in the Extra stage of a difficulty
+If 28th bit of bit field is set, we are playing the Extra stages of a difficulty

 If value is 0, we are in Beginner